WakiMak/trentent.github.io-forked/_posts/2016-12-30-lets-make-pvs-target-device-booting-great-again-part-1.md

 This is a bit harder to read because the MIO (Multiple Input Output) kicks in here and so there are actually two threads executing the read operations as opposed to the single thread above.

-Regardless, I think I&#8217;ve hit on a portion that is executing more-or-less sequentially. Â The total amount of data being passed in these sequences is ~32,992 bytes but the time to execute on them is 1-2ms! Â We have essentially doubled the performance of ourÂ _latency_ on our hard disk.
+Regardless, I think I've hit on a portion that is executing more-or-less sequentially. Â The total amount of data being passed in these sequences is ~32,992 bytes but the time to execute on them is 1-2ms! Â We have essentially doubled the performance of ourÂ _latency_ on our hard disk.

 So why is the data being sent like this? Â Again, procmon brings some visibility here:

 <img class="aligncenter size-full wp-image-1892" src="http://theorypc.ca/wp-content/uploads/2016/12/StreamProcess.png" alt="" width="1150" height="589" srcset="http://theorypc.ca/wp-content/uploads/2016/12/StreamProcess.png 1150w, http://theorypc.ca/wp-content/uploads/2016/12/StreamProcess-300x154.png 300w, http://theorypc.ca/wp-content/uploads/2016/12/StreamProcess-768x393.png 768w" sizes="(max-width: 1150px) 100vw, 1150px" />

-Each &#8220;UDP Receieve&#8221; packet is a validation that the data it received was good and instructs the Sream Process to read and send the next portion of the file on the disk. Â If we move to the jumbo frame portion of the boot process we can see IO goes all over the place in size and where the reads are to occur:
+Each "UDP Receieve" packet is a validation that the data it received was good and instructs the Sream Process to read and send the next portion of the file on the disk. Â If we move to the jumbo frame portion of the boot process we can see IO goes all over the place in size and where the reads are to occur:

 <img class="aligncenter size-full wp-image-1893" src="http://theorypc.ca/wp-content/uploads/2016/12/Read_Requests.png" alt="" width="1138" height="804" srcset="http://theorypc.ca/wp-content/uploads/2016/12/Read_Requests.png 1138w, http://theorypc.ca/wp-content/uploads/2016/12/Read_Requests-300x212.png 300w, http://theorypc.ca/wp-content/uploads/2016/12/Read_Requests-768x543.png 768w" sizes="(max-width: 1138px) 100vw, 1138px" />